 Disclose!
 Disclose!
 Disclose!

 The deed to your property designates the legal ownership and must be presented to the buyer for careful review.
-The deed for your house in Twin Cities must be transferred after the sale to the name of the new owner.
+The deed for your house in Minnesota must be transferred after the sale to the name of the new owner.